Best Practice for Crisis Management

 The Best Practice Guide for Crisis Management was formalised and is available for download here.

-- Establish communication platform for the Best Practice Guide, resources and training tools
+- Establish a communication platform for the Best Practice Guide, resources and training tools

 - Announce platform and begin to establish an organised task force at WYSTC (September 2021)